-Editors’ note: This article, first published in print during Mar/Apr 2010, has been republished for Nonprofit Quarterly with minor updates.
+Editors’ note: This article, first published in the Grassroots Fundraising Journal in Mar/Apr 2010, has been republished for Nonprofit Quarterly with minor updates.

 If you can imagine a really large prison crammed with livestock—chickens, pigs, or cattle—you’ve got some idea of what a factory farm is like.
 Thousands of animals stand in their own waste until the employees—often low-wage immigrant workers—hose it into large, foul holding ponds.
 These practices are not only hard on the animals and the workers, they’re also hard on the neighbors, the land, and the water they depend on.

 Iowa Citizens for Community Improvement (CCI) helps local communities fight back on social, economic, and environmental justice issues, including the impacts of factory farms.
 Iowa CCI members organized to counter intensive pressure from the Farm Bureau and other special interests as citizens sought to protect Iowa’s water quality.
 The resulting victory took their opponents by surprise—the new legislation was even stronger than the original rule that Iowa CCI had been working to pass.
 Without a large and active membership, it never would have happened—and without an aggressive “ask” program, the organization would never have built the membership base needed to win.

 Since 1995, Iowa Citizens for Community Improvement has recruited and engaged more than 3,000 members (see Figure 1) on a wide range of issues.
 (The recent decline in membership is discussed below.)
 In addition to factory farming, these include excessive interest on payday loans, reducing corporate influence in politics, and non-payment and abuse of undocumented workers.
 As member Judy Lonning says, “I’m so impressed with the way we get things done.
 When we work together, we have tremendous power to advance the cause of justice, and CCI empowers us to stand together on critical issues.”